Birdchain/whitepaper-business/README.md

 ![Full scheme of BIRD token circulation](https://github.com/Birdchain/whitepaper-business/blob/master/WP%20images/BC_grafikas_Internal_Economics_2-05.png?raw=true)

 ## GBI - Global Basic Income
 The main goal of Birdchain is to disrupt the A2P SMS market with blockchain technology.
-Make it better, faster, more transparent and fair-priced.
-Although, we believe soon it will become obvious that Birdchain is a lot more than just a (r)evolutionary idea.
+To make it better, faster, more transparent, and fair-priced.
+However, we believe that soon it will become obvious that Birdchain is much more than just a (r)evolutionary idea.

-We believe Birdchain will be the first ever (in the history of the world!) non-governmental initiative to create Global Basic Income.
+We believe that Birdchain will be the first ever (in the history of the world!) non-governmental initiative to create Global Basic Income.

-Depending on a country and market activity users of Birdchain app could be able to earn 30-300 USD per month.
-It means that Birdchain could create basic passive income for its users globally.
+Depending on a country and market activity, Birdchain app users should be able to earn 30-300 USD per month.
+This means that Birdchain could create basic passive income for its users globally.

-We see this feature as huge marketing opportunity and a chance to stand out in a global market of messaging apps.
+We see this feature as a huge marketing opportunity and a chance to stand out in the global market of messaging apps.

-However, Birdchain does not guarantee any revenue to Birdchain token holder or the user of the Birdchain app.
+However, Birdchain does not guarantee any revenue to Birdchain token holder or Birdchain app user.

 # SMS gateway
 An Application To Person (A2P) SMS is sent from an application — typically a web app — to a mobile subscriber.
 There are several types of the most popular A2P SMS: